IKIAM-NPLab/Amazonia_Honey/HS_GCMS_Spectral_Deconvolution.md

 library(erah)
 ```

-To proceed is necesary to delete the unwanted files in an specific path and create a directory with wanted files
+To proceed, it is necessary to delete the unwanted files in a specific path and create a directory with the wanted files

 ``` r
 # Delete all file that are not in folders